mazaoshe/shutter-coach/content/posts/go-structs-and-methods.md

 ---
-title: "Go Structs and Methods"
+title: "Golang Structs and Methods"
-description: "Learn how to define and use structs and methods in Go, including struct embedding and method receivers."
+description: "Learn how to define and use structs and methods in Golang, including struct embedding and method receivers with practical Go code examples."
 date: 2025-08-17T14:00:00+08:00
 draft: false
 categories: ["concurrency"]